 By providing post-play discussions which are both interactive and educational, Mirror Stage creates the opportunity to increase awareness and understanding of the complexity of contemporary issues—such as racism, war, sexism in the workplace, capital punishment, immigration, the challenges faced by veterans returning stateside, environmentalism, religious intolerance, media images and body perception—and the far-reaching impact on the lives of us all.
 Mirror Stage measures changes in audiences’ attitudes and beliefs by surveys distributed at each performance; more than 90 percent of Mirror Stage attendees report new perspectives and ideas following performances and/or discussions.

-For more than 15 years, Mirror Stage has featured a broad range of actors, including African Americans, Asian Americans (both South and East Asians), Latino/Hispanics, Native Americans, and Pacific Islanders, as well as white actors.
-More than 30 percent of the actors featured in Mirror Stage productions have been people of color—some, but not all, in ethnically specific stories and roles—and 50 percent of Mirror Stage’s board and volunteers are people of color.
+For more than 16 years, Mirror Stage has featured African Americans, Asian Americans (both South and East Asians), Latinx, Native Americans, and Pacific Islanders, as well as white actors.
+More than 40 percent of the actors featured in Mirror Stage productions have been people of color—some, but not all, in ethnically specific stories and roles.
 Mirror Stage is committed to diversity at all levels: on our stage, in our audience, on our staff, and within our leadership.
 Mirror Stage invites a larger population to see themselves and their stories represented onstage, instead of being excluded or ignored, affirming a broader range of experiences.